Safeguarding Workers from Heat Stress: The Role of Training and State Regulations

 NASP’s Heat Injury and Illness Prevention Specialist (HIIPS) Course

-To support employers and safety professionals in addressing heat-related risks, the National Association of Safety Professionals (NASP) now offers the Heat Injury and Illness Prevention Specialist (HIIPS) course, which is available for enrollment now for only $195.
+To support employers and safety professionals in addressing heat-related risks, the National Association of Safety Professionals (NASP) now offers the Heat Injury and Illness Prevention Specialist (HIIPS) course, which is available for enrollment now for only $195, or $175 for our Premium Members.

 This comprehensive course is designed to equip participants with the knowledge and tools necessary to implement effective heat illness prevention programs in both indoor and outdoor work environments.